 - 4.Relocation of surrounding joints.

 Often patients with hammertoe have bunions or other foot deformities that will need to be corrected at the same time.
 The length of the recovery period will vary, depending on the procedure or procedures performed.
 We perform our procedures in an outpatient setting.
 Dr. Jamshidinia is board certified by the American Board of Podiatric Surgery and is a Fellow of the American College of Foot and Ankle Surgeons.
-Dr. Jamshidinia offers treatment at outpatient surgical centers located in the Los Angeles, Beverly Hills, Thousand Oaks areas as they provide an excellent setting for this surgical correction and allow patients to go home the same day following treatment/surgery.
+Dr. Jamshidinia offers treatment at outpatient surgical centers located in the Los Angeles area.
+They provide an excellent setting for this surgical correction and allow patients to go home the same day following treatment or surgery.